-If it was easy, we’d never grow, we’d never discover ourselves, we’d never follow the path that He’s guiding us on.
-How do we make the choices of love, careers, friends, and even our lifestyle.
+If it were easy, we’d never grow, we’d never discover ourselves, we’d never follow the path that He’s guiding us down.
+How do we make the choices of love, careers, friends, and even our lifestyle?
 Some people seem to be born with the golden spoon, everything they say or do, flawless, money to spend, money to burn, the home that is worth millions, and a life that has others green with envy.

-Most of the audience reacted the same, truly not knowing if the younger man even realized what he was saying.
+Most of the audience reacted the same, honestly not knowing if the younger man even realized what he was saying.
 I found myself walking out of the building in silence, not sharing my thoughts with anyone as I could only pray that God shed some light on this man’s life.

-Hebrews 13:5 Let your conduct be without covetousness, and be content with such things as you have.
+Hebrews 13:5: Let your conduct be without covetousness, and be content with such things as you have.